Meet the Research Team

 I have been working in universities since 2004.
 I completed an LLB (Hons) law degree at the University of Edinburgh (2000), an LLM masters degree in law at Keele University (2004), and a PhD in law at the University of Kent (2008).
 I also have a Postgraduate Certificate in higher education teaching (2009, Keele).
+I have worked at the University of Birmingham since 2012.
 I have written lots of academic articles and some books about how law shapes everyday life.
 You can find out more about my academic work on my university staff profile page.

 Hi.
-I’m Dr Esen Ezgi Tascioglu and I’m working on this project with Rosie as a Research Fellow at the University of Birmingham.
+I’m Dr Esen Ezgi Tascioglu and I worked on this project with Rosie as a Research Fellow at the University of Birmingham.
 I have a keen interest in the role of law in deepening and alleviating social inequality.
 I find it particularly exciting to look at this role of law in everyday life and even when nothing ‘legal’ seems to be happening.